 - Motivation & Productivity: Going out drinking and the after-effects of these activities can really stunt productivity (we've all been there!).
 With late nights and hangovers often accompanying a trip to the bar.
 Therefore, abstaining from drinking alcohol will likely result in better nights of sleep as well as greater levels of productivity throughout the day.

 How we chose the best no and low alcohol drinks

 I love nothing more than a glass of wine to unwind after a busy day or a bottomless brunch with friends.
 But in recent years, I've been plagued by crippling hangovers that have impacted my quality of life.
 Enough was finally enough and I've now changed my drinking habits, opting for a low-alcohol beer or gin alternative in the week.
 I'm finding my sleep is more restful, my skin is better and I can get up at 6am for spin class!
 I also reached out to my HELLO! colleagues for their opinion.
 From heavily pregnant Homes Editor Rachel Avery, who has been searching for the perfect prosecco alternative, to the ever-sociable social team, who love nothing more than a night out, we've found the below drinks pack the same punch as the real deal.

 How many calories are in alcohol-free wine?

 Generally speaking, the higher the alcohol content, the higher the calories.
-Which means Dry January is good news for your waistline!
 A 250ml glass of regular white wine contains around 190 kcal, while red is even higher at 228 kcal.
 Alcohol-free wine is a great low-calorie option, containing roughly 9 calories per glass, depending on the brand.